curlpipe/ox/tasks.todo.md

   - [ ] Mouse selection support
     - [ ] Read mouse events
     - [ ] Move the cursor when clicking with mouse
+    - [ ] Add selection mode to document
+    - [ ] Allow text selection with the mouse cursor

 0.3.0 (IDE level features)
 - [ ] Auto indentation
+  - [ ] Detect when to auto indent
+  - [ ] Find the amount of tabs needed
+  - [ ] Insert tabs there
 - [ ] Prettier
   - [ ] Find a way to access the prettier API
   - [ ] Add a confirmation